-Jesus, Lord, here on earth as a man DID feel and experience what I feel about grief and death of others and it brought Him to tears.
-He DOES know and He CAN comfort me in it, if I give it to Him and let Him help.
+Jesus, our Lord, here on earth as a man DID feel and experience what I feel about grief and death of others and it brought Him to tears.
+He DOES know and He CAN comfort me in it if I give it to Him and let Him help.

 These next two lessons I learned from my Mom

 With friends and with family, with neighbors or people you don’t even know.
 And as a Mom, be authentic.

 If she was having a good day, she shared, if she was having an awful day, she shared.
 Highs and lows, the good bad and ugly, never covering or pretending all was OK.
 She was real and as her children, she gave us a gift.
 She connected with us and taught us the importance of real relationships with real people.

 Even though she never met her grandchildren, she has influenced them through me as I try to take that into my parenting each day.
 For her wisdom in that, I am forever grateful.

 I can’t tell you how clear this has become.
 The more that time passes and bigger questions like “Do I remember the sound of her voice?” pop into my mind, the Lord graciously reminds me of all the little things that I remember.
 Some may seem odd to you but … wink, wink to my sister and brother bear 🙂

 These trigger memories in my mind and heart that I will forever cherish.
 She was my biggest cheerleader.
 Thoughts of her smile, her sweetness, her notes and cards, her hugs and her handwriting all help give me encouragement on tough parenting days 🙂 By God’s grace, I do my best to remember, think of and pass on these “little things” to my children as well.

 Our faithful God continues to lead me in these..

 Be Intentional With the Time that is given to us